(Full time) 2023 start

 Applicants are encouraged to apply as early as possible.

-29 July 2022 – International applicants
+30 July 2023 – International applicants

-9 September 2022 – UK applicants
+10 September 2023 – UK applicants

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.